mgouzenko/micro-pp/docs/Tutorial1.md

 ## Getting Started

 A web-application is actually very simple and micro++ will help you get your application running very quickly.
 At its core a web-framework provides developers with an easy way to handle requests from users and send responses to these users.
 The micro++ framework defines a clean interface where you register a callback function to a specified route.
-Within a callback, the developer can easily access the contents of the request through the `request` object api and construct a `micro::response` object that will be sent back to the client.
+Within a callback, the developer can easily access the contents of the request through the `micro::request` object api and construct a `micro::response` object that will be sent back to the client.
 This idea—though simple—lets you build incredibly flexible and even complex web applications that will run blazingly fast.

 To get started, create a new directory where you will build the app, open up a new file named `blog_app.cpp`, and write the following code: